Deployment: Containers, TLS, and safe releases

 Stario does not mandate a single config file format.
 Common patterns:

 bootstrap(os.environ,pydantic-settings, etc.) for database URLs, API keys, and feature flags.
-Pass them withdocker run -e, Composeenvironment:, or your orchestrator’s secrets.CLI flags —
+Pass them withdocker run -e, Composeenvironment:, or your orchestrator’s secrets.Server runtime (

 bootstraplifetime; avoid globals that ignore configuration.

-Document the exact stario serve … line (or ENTRYPOINT) next to your image tag so releases are reproducible.
+Document the exact stario serve … command and STARIO_* values next to your image tag so releases are reproducible.

 Related